LazerLambda/Team09AppliedDL/README.md

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── config
     │   ├── hyperparameters.yml  <- YML-File for hyperparameters and model specification.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details.
+    │   ├── Makefile       <- ?
+    │   ├── command.rst    <- ?
+    │   ├── conf.py        <- ?
+    │   ├── getting_started.rst  <- ?
+    │   ├── index.rst      <- ?
+    │   ├── make.bat       <- ?
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries.
-    │
     ├── notebooks          <- Jupyter notebooks.
-    │   ├── run_file.ipynb  <- Notebook which can run the code.
+    │   ├── run_file_google_colab.ipynb  <- Notebook for running the code on GoogleColab
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── reports            <- folder with images containing reported final results
+    │   ├── figures
+    │   │   ├── auc_student_test.png
+    │   │   ├── auc_student_train.png
+    │   │   ├── auc_teacher_test.png
+    │   │   ├── auc_teacher_test.png
     │
+    ├── src                <- Source code to use in this project │   │
+    │   ├── data           <- Scripts to preprocess data
+    │   │   ├── Dataset.py        <- Script for data preparation (read in and one hot encoding of the original dataset) + preparation of data for DNABert
+    │   │   ├── make_dataset.py   <- Script for generating random test data
+    │   │
+    │   ├── distillation          <- Script for the distillation class with evaluation and train loop │   │   ├── Distillation.py
+    │   │   ├── Train.py
     │
+    │   ├── loss
+    │   │   ├── DistillationLoss.py  <- Script for our distillation loss
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │   │   ├── ImbalancedLoss.py    <- Script for the imbalanced loss
-    │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to generate random test data │   │   └── make_dataset.py
-    │   │
-    │   ├── distillation       <- Script for the distillation class with evaluation and train loop │   │   └── Distillation.py
-    │   │
-    │   ├── models             <- Scripts for teacher and student models │   │   ├── Students.py
+    │   ├── models             <- Scripts for teacher and student models │   │   ├── Students.py    <- transformer and mlp's
-    │   │   ├── Teachers.py
+    │   │   ├── Teachers.py    <- mlp's
-    │   │
+    │
-    │   └── visualization      <- Scripts to create exploratory and results oriented visualizations │   │    └── visualize.py
     │   ├── ConfigReader.py    <- Script to read configurations
-    │   │
-    │   ├── Dataset.py         <- Script for data preparation (read in and one hot encoding of the original dataset) │   │
     │   ├── Logger.py          <- Script for including mlflow and wandb
-    │   │
-    │   │
-    │   └── main.py            <- Launch script
+    │   ├── main.py            <- Launch script
+    │
+    ├── tests
+    │   ├── DebugDataset.py          <- Script for generating random test data
+    │   ├── test_Dataset.py          <- EMPTY
+    │   ├── test_ImbalancedLoss.py   <- testing the imbalanced loss for correct parameters, properties, type and shape of outouts and for correct behaviour
+    │
+    ├── LICENSE
+    ├── Makefile               <- Makefile with commands like `make data` or `make train` ├── README.md              <- The top-level README for developers using this project.
+    ├── requirements.txt       <- The requirements file for reproducing the analysis environment and installing all required packages
+    ├── setup.py               <- makes project pip installable (pip install -e .) so src can be imported ├── test_environment.py    <- ?
+    ├── tox.ini                <- ?

 --------